Microsoft Office 365 security best practices for business

 8. Check compliance and security scores

 Data security measures aim to meet strict compliance goals.
-For instance, you may need to protect financial records to comply with PCI-DSS or meet HIPAA rules when handling patient details.
-Microsoft has created tools to make compliance tasks easier so users can use them when they are available.
+For instance, you may need to protect financial records to comply with PCI-DSS, or meet HIPAA rules when handling patient details.
+Microsoft has created tools to make the compliance task easier, so use them when available.

 The Office 365 compliance portal provides guidance for meeting important regulations.
 It also includes a compliance score that charts your progress.
-Updated in real-time, the compliance score suggests required actions and provides a useful road map to compliance across all Office 365 services.
+Updated in real-time, the compliance score suggests required actions.
+It provides a useful road map to compliance across all Office 365 services.

 Office also provides an overall Secure Score.
 This can be found in the Security Center, which records a percentage based on an organization's security posture.
 Adding extra security measures boosts the score, and the system delivers recommendations based on your Office 365 setup.